-To build community and stimulate economic vitality through the arts by providing quality entertainment that engages and attracts audiences; offering educational opportunities which nurture learning and creativity; and encouraging synergism among performing, cultural and visual arts groups.
+To build community through the arts by providing quality entertainment that engages and attracts audiences; by offering educational opportunities which nurture learning and creativity; and by encouraging synergism among performing, cultural and visual arts groups, and stimulating economic vitality.

 The Arts Collective is a 501(c)(3) organization created in July, 2017 to address the cultural and economic needs of Havre de Grace and the surrounding region.

 William Price III, Chair, is the Vice President of AKT3, a manufacturer’s representative of Entertainment and Architectural equipment.
 William was the Chair of the Opera House Foundation and active with several entertainment industry organizations.
 He holds an undergraduate degree in Fine Arts Management and a Masters in Fine Arts from the University of Maryland.
 He is Senior Warden at Saint John’s Church and resides in the Havre de Grace historic district with his wife Gay Lynn.

 Jack Hirschfeld, Vice President, worked in the New York film industry as a film editor, director, producer and screenwriter in the 60s and early 70s.
 Although he edited numerous TV commercials and a couple of horror films, his focus was on non-fiction film, especially educationals, industrials, and political propaganda.
 In the 70s he joined the US Postal Service where his focus was on training films and videos and developing a satellite network for management training.
 Since retiring from USPS in 1999, Jack and his wife Jan have created film programs and educational courses, presenting movies at libraries, colleges, Elderhostels, community centers, retirement homes, etc. On behalf of the Havre de Grace Arts Collective, he leads the team that selects and presents movies at the Cultural Center at the Opera House, promoting the art of film in our community